BuriedStPatrick/psqlvm/README.md

 # Example: Use v14.0 binaries
 psqlvm use "14.0"

-# Example: Interactively pick a version to use.
-Will fail if the given version isn't actually installed.
-Someone should make it so that it only shows installed versions ;)
+# Example: Interactively pick an installed edition to use.
 psqlvm use
 ```